xebia-functional/nine-cards-backend/README.markdown

 ##License
-Copyright (C) 2012 47 Degrees, LLC Reactive, scalable software solutions. http://47deg.com hello@47deg.com
+Copyright (C) 2012 47 Degrees, LLC Reactive. http://47deg.com hello@47deg.com

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at